 This one is a great winter project.
 All you need to make your own is peanut butter, rendered suet, bird seed and dried berries.
-If this is your first time making it, follow a recipe for homemade suet, like this one from Audubon.
+If this is your first time making it, follow a recipe for homemade suet.
 Use a Bundt pan to create a perfect mold for a wreath-like silhouette.
 Finally, tie with some wide, decorative ribbon to hang from the trees around your home.
 It looks cute, and the birds will enjoy eating it up!

 How Are You Decorating?